Copilots were easy. Agents can break real things.

-Three levels of agent behavior you can actually ship
+Three shippable levels of agent behavior

 Table 1: Comparison of common agent orchestration approaches (2026 product tradeoffs)